tanaypf9/pf9-requirements/README.rst

 Why Global Requirements?
 ========================

-During the Havana release cycle we kept running into coherency issues with trying to install all the OpenStack components into a single environment.
+xDuring the Havana release cycle we kept running into coherency issues with trying to install all the OpenStack components into a single environment.
 The issue is that syncing of ``requirements.txt`` between projects was an eventually consistent problem.
 Some projects would